BOIPA/BOIPA_Gateway_.NET_SDK/README.md

 The demo reference SDK library(.dll file) invokes the api method to complete related transactions.
 It is designed as web application, you can input all required parameters and submit your request to get result.

-Unit test present all transaction api invoking, prepare parameters, process the result, also you can get the knowlege of relationship among the transactions.
+Unit test present all transaction api invoking, prepare parameters, process the result, also you can get the knowledge of relationship among the transactions.